ovh/docs/pages/web/hosting/logs_and_statistics/guide.en-au.md

 ## Instructions

-Log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager) and select `Web`{.action} in the top navigation bar.
+Log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager) and select `Web Cloud`{.action} in the top navigation bar.
 Click `Hosting plans`{.action} in the services bar on the left-hand side, then choose the Web Hosting plan concerned.

 Next, navigate to the `Statistics and logs`{.action} tab by selecting it in the `More +`{.action} submenu.